Small, Andrew Jackson

 Snow, Annie C.

-Teacher at Rural School #10 (PHOTOGRAPH), from Souvenir of the Biddeford Public Schools (1901).
+Teacher at No. 10 Rural School (PHOTOGRAPH), from Souvenir of the Biddeford Public Schools (1901).

 Somes, Daniel E.